ohmlabs/ohm/tutorials/readme.md

 * node-inspector: An amazing plugin that allows you to use chrome devtools on server code.

 #### GUI v.
 CLI
 This is not to say that the best development environment doesn't use any GUIs.
 Many services provide excellent GUIs which provide additional benefits and advanced features.
 Many developers (myself included) prefer to use non-CLI text editors (textmate, webstorm, textwrangler and coda seem to be most popular).
 Other developers use the Github GUI, which is capable of executing most of the available git commands.
-To each it's own, but when making the decision between using a GUI or CLI, consider carefully how precise of command you will need.
+To each it's own, but when making the decision between using a GUI or CLI, consider carefully how much control you will need.

 # Github
 Obviously if you are reading this then you have some idea of what Github is.
 Github has rapidly become the most common code-sharing service in the world and the heart and soul of the open source community.
-While mastering Git is a complex and continuous process, the guide that I have collected together my personal notes on Github commands that I find useful:
+While mastering Git is a complex and continuous process, I have collected together my personal notes on Github commands that I find useful:

 ### [Designer's Guide to Github](git.md)